ChetanBargali/Stopwatch-FrontEnd-Skill-test-1/README.md

 # Stopwatch project skill test 1 frontend Coding Ninjas
-you can check website here: https://chetanbargali.github.io/Stopwatch.github.io/
+you can check Stopwatch here: https://chetanbargali.github.io/Stopwatch.github.io/

 Features:
 Start Button: On click of start button, start the timer If timer is 0 start from beginning else start from wherever last stopped.